Aliaksandr-Litvinau/Aliaksandr-Litvinau/README.md

 ### Howdy, my friends! 👋

 - 🔭 I’m currently working on MongodbTech.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning 🐍Python.
 - 📲 Contact me with telegram @LitvinauAlex or email litvinaualex@gmail.com
 - 👯 I’m looking to collaborate on LinkedIn
 - 🤔 I’m looking for help with LinkedIn